parveen1/project-parveen/markdown.md

 **Here i make one useful scripts .This scripts change format /etc/passwd to ldif file**

-we can use use this scripts to add all of localuser and group in ldap server.
+we can use use this scripts to add all of local user and group in ldap server.

 # my scripts

 ```
 #! /bin/bash
-# description add authomatic all user
+# description add automatic all user
 rm -rf group.ldif
 rm -rf user.ldif
 python group_make_ldif.py groupfile.txt group.ldif